Wauro21/friendly-waddle/DriverCheatSheet.md

 	1. Connect to data source
 	2. Send queries/update statements to the DB.
 	3. Retrieve and process the result received from the DB.
--With the api, is possible to query in sqlite queries.
+- With the api, is possible to query in sqlite queries.
--**Select statements:** to get information from a table.
+- **Select statements:** to get information from a table.
 Syntax:

 ```
 		SELECT column1, column2, ..., columnN FROM tableName WHERE condition